Marriott hotel front desk and key cards

 2026 · 2 min read Hotel Loyalty Deep Dive Editorial Team

-Marriott Bonvoy is the world's largest hotel loyalty programme — 8,000+ hotels across 30+ brands.
+Marriott Bonvoy is the world's largest hotel loyalty programme, over 9,900 properties across 30+ brands.
 The size is the strength and the weakness.
 Marriott works for travellers who need broad portfolio access; it does not work for travellers seeking the deepest per-stay benefits.

 The status tiers